Suzie McNeil

 Susan Jane "Suzie" McNeil is a Canadian pop rock singer and songwriter.
 After garnering attention as a contestant on Rock Star: INXS in 2005, McNeil began pursuing a musical career and released her debut album, Broken & Beautiful, on April 10, 2007.
 Its second single, "Believe" was re-recorded with the National Arts Centre Orchestra in support of Canada's Own the Podium campaign, and served as the official anthem of the Canadian team for the 2010 Winter Olympics.
 McNeil performed alongside Theory of a Deadman and Andrée Watters at the halftime show during the 96th Grey Cup.
 Her second studio album, Rock-n-Roller (2008), spawned the successful single "Supergirl", a cover of the Saving Jane song.
 In 2011, McNeil signed with Canadian label 604 Records and enjoyed mainstream success with the songs "Drama Queen" and "Merry Go Round".
 They preceded the release of her third studio album, Dear Love, which came out on August 7, 2012.

 In 2014, after a two-year hiatus from her solo career, McNeil teamed up with Elisha Hoffman, Rebecca Lynn Howard, and Marti Frederiksen to form the country rock quartet Loving Mary.
 They have recorded an EP released in 2015, and have reportedly written enough songs for a full-length album to follow shortly thereafter.

 Biography

 Early life

 Suzie McNeil was born Susan Jane McNeil on October 15, 1976, in Mississauga, Ontario.
 She has two sisters, Laura Norris and Sarah McNeil, and a brother, Andrew McNeil.

 Personal life

 McNeil dated bandmate, Canadian musician Sean Cotton, while competing on Rockstar INXS.
 They were exclusive for several years before she moved to pursue her musical career.
-McNeil briefly dated screen actor Scott Walters in 2007 after the pair met working on We Will Rock You; they got engaged that summer, but ended up separating.
+McNeil briefly dated stage actor Scott Walters in 2007 after the pair met working on We Will Rock You; they got engaged that summer, but ended up separating.
 On October 14, 2013, McNeil became engaged to musician Andrew McTaggart while in Las Vegas celebrating her birthday.
 The pair moved to Nashville, Tennessee in early 2014 and married on June 7, 2014.
 McNeil had a son named Findlay born November 17, 2017.